Learn the best things to do when you hit the pause button whilst at work

-In a previous post, I shared how taking a break can help us make sense of something, lead to creative breakthroughs and improve decision-making.
+In a previous post, I shared how taking a break can lead to creative breakthroughs, help us make sense of something and improve decision-making.
 However, it isn’t just taking a break that is important but what you do when you press the pause button.
 It all comes down to knowing which part of your brain needs a break and what activities restore it.

 When you are doing work that requires analysis, concentration and reasoning, you are using the thinking part of the brain, the prefrontal cortex (PFC).
 As well as cognitive processing, the PFC also keeps you on task by continually checking you’re focused on your goal and ignoring distractions.